 Since the middle flannel layer is the same size as the block, it’s sewn right into the seam.
 That’s right, everything is sewn together at once.
 This is such an amazing time saver!
 Then of course there are the Ruffled Rag Quilt Borders.
 I absolutely love them!
 Since I saved time using flannel instead of batting, the border was a must have.
 If you haven’t seen my recent Ruffled Rag Quilt Borders, be sure to check it out soon.
 It’s a fun addition to any rag quilt.

-This easy baby quilt idea is a simple rail fence.
-This is a pattern that has been used for over a hundred years and still has plenty to offer.
+This easy double rail fence baby quilt idea is a simple rail fence pattern.
+This pattern has been used for over a hundred years and still has plenty to offer.
 It probably even has over a hundred variations to choose from, too.
 What’s nice is that every piece of fabric is cut the same size.
 Even easier is that it can be pieced in long strips and crosscut into individual blocks.
 Another huge time saver if you like to use precuts!

 Remember back in the ‘90s when watercolor quilts were all the rage?
 That was the first time I ever saw precut quilt fabric packaged for sale other than for quilt kits.
 They were 2” strips of various floral fabrics and each package usually had a group of light, medium and dark fabrics included.
 Well, I finally had a chance to use some of them in this quilt.
 The watercolor quilt process didn’t work well for me back then.
 But now I’ve found the perfect way to use up those strips.

 How to Combine Multiple Prints in One Quilt